amuamushu/cogs9_final_project/README.md

 **For Predicitve Analysis**
 **For Sentiment Analysis**
 1. Getting the HTML code of certain web pages
-   - I was getting a URLError for most sites with a message of `[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:581)`.
+   - **ISSUE:** I was getting a URLError for most sites with a message of `[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:581)`.
 At first, I did not do anything about it because I thought it just meant that I was not allowed webscrape the site.
-   - However, after looking into the error, I solved the issue by discovering the certifi library, a collections of certificates I can use to access webpages.
+   - **SOLUTION:** However, after looking into the error, I solved the issue by discovering the certifi library, a collections of certificates I can use to access webpages.
 After installing the library, all of the URLs I have tried worked.
 I also added an except block to create a certificate if there is not one already. [(Source for try-except code)](ttps://incognitjoe.github.io/adding-certs-to-requests.html
 2. Parsing HTML Code
-   - After using request, we are left with the HTML code, which in all its glory contains lines of identifiers (none of which is meaningful for this analysis).
+   - **ISSUE:** After using request, we are left with the HTML code, which in all its glory contains lines of identifiers (none of which is meaningful for this analysis).
-   - To solve this issue, I scanned the HTML code and noticed a pattern: all of the article text was nested in paragraphs.
+   - **SOLUTION:** I scanned the HTML code and noticed a pattern: all of the article text was nested in paragraphs.
 However, I did not want to just loop through the string of content searching text nested between `<p>` and `</p>` because that way seemed error-prone and space inefficient.
 I would have to keep track of the text in between as I am looping and constantly add to it.
 Thus, I decided to use BeautifulSoup to quickly parse the text for only paragraphs.
 3. Conditional Probability of 0
-   -
+   - **ISSUE:** Since some words only have either negative or positive frequencies, the opposing sentiment would have a probability of 0.
+This is problematic because it neglects the sentiment's relationship with other words.
+   - **SOLUTION:** I nudged both of sentiment frequencies for each word by 1 to prevent any probability from becoming 0

 ## Overall Technologies Used
 **For Predictive Analysis**